lonbluster/rSyncTrees/README.md

 Also the default inclusions do not include library directories that do not contain any user data (/usr, /lib, lib64 ).
 Anyhow if they get deleted your system may be broke, so you want to always have a Onetime sync of those, at least.
 For now, one is supposed to reinstall Linux and restore the files and directories needed.
 Share your reports and suggestions for a more automated restore tool for Linux.

+The serial destroyer will soon be handling multiple selections...